 The Alsace region is famous for its beer and wine – and Strasbourg is a great place to try some.
 Its dry Reislings are the most well-known but there are also other white wines like Gewürztraminer and sparkling Crémant d’Alsace.
 You can take a half-day tour of the Alsace wine region from Strasbourg to find out more.
 The Alsace is also France’s biggest beer producing region, and there are microbreweries in Strasbourg like Kohler-Rehm and Lanterne.

-Soak up the alcohol with some of the Alsace’s traditional dishes.
+Soak up the alcohol with some traditional Alsatian traditional dishes.
 Try tarte flambée (a thin pizza covered with crème fraîche, onions and lardons), choucroute garnie (picked cabbage served with boiled potatoes and sausages) or bäckeoffe (a casserole made from beef, pork and lamb).
 And in winter fill up on bredele biscuits and vin chaud at the Christmas markets.